mobeloper/recyclables-detector/recycling_detection_fastapi/fastapi_app/README.md

   --node-locations asia-northeast3-b,asia-northeast3-c

 ### See the clusters generated:
-gcloud container clusters list --region asia-northeast3
+$ gcloud container clusters list --region asia-northeast3

+This command will add/update the cluster's credentials in your ~/.kube/config file.
-gcloud container clusters get-credentials loopvision-gpu-cluster --region asia-northeast3
+$ gcloud container clusters get-credentials loopvision-gpu-cluster --region asia-northeast3

+Then, try a basic kubectl command to list nodes:
+$ kubectl get nodes

 ## Create a GPU Node Pool: